The Economic Impact of Low- and High-Frequency Temperature Changes

 Suppose that we have national data, or data for a single country or state.
 An infeasible regression to learn about the long-run effect of $\lo^0_X$ on $\Delta Y$ is

-If the low-frequency component $\lo^0_{X}$ is $I(1)$ and $u^0_Y$ is stationary, the above regression would consistently estimate the cointegrating relation between the two variables.
-We only assume that $\lo^0_X$ have non-trivial variations at frequency close to zero, but do not require $d$ to be integer valued.
+If the low-frequency component $\lo^0_{X}$ is $I(1)$ and $u^0_Y$ is stationary, the above static regression would consistently estimate the cointegrating relation between the two variables.
+We only assume that $\lo^0_X$ has non-trivial variations at frequency close to zero, but do not require $d$ to be integer valued.
 The feasible regression replaces $\lo^0_X$ with an estimate $\hat \lo_X$,

 Note that $\hi^0_X$ is consolidated into the error term $u^0_Y$ in this model, as its variations are, asymptotically, of lower order than $ \lo^0_{X}$.
-However, because the MW estimates $\hat\lo_X$ and $\hat \hi_X$ are orthogonal by construction, including $\hat \hi_{X}$ in (\ref{eq:coint}) does not affect the estimate of $\beta_\lo$, but can improve efficiency.
+An appeal of the MW estimates $\hat\lo_X$ and $\hat \hi_X$ is that they are orthogonal by construction; including $\hat \hi_{X}$ in (\ref{eq:coint}) does not affect the estimate of $\beta_\lo$, but can improve efficiency.